What Is Dwelling Insurance?

 Not All Dwelling Insurance Is Equal

 Actual cash value coverage is typically cheaper, but it can also leave you high and dry when you need to repair your home.
-That's why Kin only sells replacement cost dwelling coverage.
-It pays out what it costs to rebuild your home and replace its elements at the current market rate.
+By contrast, replacement cost dwelling coverage pays out what it costs to rebuild your home and replace its elements at the current market rate.

 Here's a better look at each type of coverage.